The Hasty Hastings (104km)

 Estimated Gravel Time: 80%

 This loop traverses the width of Hastings County, and features a scenic mix of country gravel and rail trails, highlighted by a visit to the village of Marmora, where riders will be treated to the ruins of a 19th century Catholic church, as well as views of the Marmora Mine.
+It should be noted that the route includes several low-lying sections of the Hastings Heritage Trail, which are susceptible to minor flooding in the spring or after a heavy rainfall.

 Start from the Tweed Memorial Park and head north out of town via Victoria St. to the Moira River.
 The route then follows the banks of the river for the next 2km until French Settlement Rd.
 Make a right here and continue on firm country gravel to Rapids Rd.